Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Numerical Experiment

 From Theorem \ref{thm:spanning_tree_identifiability}, the missed detection error must be zero.
 The computed $\epsilon$ was zero in both cases, as was expected.

 We evaluate the output according to an arbitrary input because we would like to compare it to the case where only magnitude and not direction is measured.
-This is a common type of power system measurement, where no phase is reported and power direction flow is unknown.
+This is a common type of power system measurement as discussed in Section \ref{subsubsection-spanning-tree-detection-without-flow-direction}.
 In this case, we evaluate $\epsilon^{\prime}$ which now compares $|\mb{s}(\mc{\hat{T}}_i, \mb{x})| \neq |\mb{s}(\mc{T}_i, \mb{x})|$ instead.
 The computed values for $\epsilon^{\prime}$ are shown in Table \ref{tab:deterministic_topology_detection}.
 We evaluate each valid placement in $\mbb{M}$ to illustrate the importance of flow direction.
-The value reported in Table \ref{tab:deterministic_topology_detection} is the mean missed detection $\pm$ the standard deviation.
+The value reported in Table \ref{tab:deterministic_topology_detection} is the mean missed detection error $\pm$ the standard deviation.
 This verifies that different placements result in different unsigned missed detection rates.
 We see that if the direction of flow is not known, around $10\%$ of the spanning trees are indistinguishable on average.